You are here

 Most MRCA rehabilitation determinations are known as original determinations and can be reviewed.
-However, decisions to suspend compensation in accordance with section 50 or 52 of MRCA are not original determinations, as per subsection 345(2) of the MRCA.
+However, decisions to suspend compensation in accordance with section 50, 52 or 212 of MRCA are not original determinations, as per subsection 345(2) of the MRCA.
 For decisions under section 50 and 52, a client cannot seek formal reconsideration or review of these determinations.
 For decisions under section 212, a client has the right to seek a review by the Commission, as per section 10.12.13 of this library.

-However, under the SRCA the Federal Court has held that a client does have the right to seek a reconsideration or review of a decision to suspend their compensation entitlement in accordance with subsections 36(4) or 37(7) of SRCA.
+However, under the DRCA the Federal Court has held that a client does have the right to seek a reconsideration or review of a decision to suspend their compensation entitlement in accordance with subsections 36(4) or 37(7) of DRCA.

-For all other determinations made regarding rehabilitation under the SRCA, MRCA or VVRS the client should be informed, in writing of the terms and reasons for the determination and the client's right to have the decision reviewed or reconsidered.
-Please refer to section 13.5 of this library for specific information about reviews under the VVRS.
+For all other determinations made regarding rehabilitation under the DRCA, MRCA or VVRS, the client should be informed in writing of the terms and reasons for the determination and the client's right to have the decision reviewed or reconsidered.
+For specific information about reviews under the VVRS, please refer to section 13.5 of this library.

 Review pathways for MRCA determinations